Business Model Canvas: the 9-step business plan

 6. Key resources: what do you need to move forward?

 Key resources are the tools and resources you need to make your business model work.
 These resources ensure that you reach your market, nurture relationships with your customers and make money.
-Resources can be physical (such as equipment), intellectual (patents, for example), financial or human (knowledge and skills of your employees).
-Which key resources you need depends on the type of business model you choose.
-There are all kinds of possibilities to organise this.
-You can purchase or lease them yourself, or use your collaboration partners’ resources.
+Resources can be physical (such as equipment), intellectual property, financial, or human (the knowledge and skills of your employees).
+The key resources you need depend on your business.
+For an online shop, you need a smoothly functioning website.
+For a delivery service, you need a reliable vehicle

 7. Core activities: what will your company do?

 This is about your most important business activities.
-Like key resources, you need them to make money with your value proposition, to maintain your customer relationships and to reach your markets.
+You need them to make money, to maintain your customer relationships and to reach your markets.
 The most important question is: what exactly are we going to do as a company to ensure that our business model works?
 And what will we not do?
 Some activities are best done yourself.
 Others are better outsourced.
-Find out where your real added value is.
-Make your production process as efficient as possible and ensure that your employees' knowledge is kept up-to-date.

 8. Key partners: who do you work with?

-There are several reasons for collaborating with others.
-Choose the right partners, so that you reach your goal faster.
+For this block, you think about who you want or need to collaborate with.
+Your partners.
+With the right partners you will reach your goal faster.
 For example, grow your company and be more successful in the markets in which you operate.
-Identify your strategic partners and core suppliers.
 Get to know your (potential) partners well to ensure a successful collaboration.

 9. Cost structure: what does it look like financially?

-Costs also come with a business model.
+Starting and running a business costs money.
 Identify your financial needs.
-Are your key resources, core activities and key partners clearly defined?
-Then it is quite easy to calculate the costs.
-What are your highest costs, where can you cut costs, and can you achieve economies of scale?
+Define your key resources, core activities, and key partners clearly.
+Then calculate your costs.
+What are your highest costs, where can you cut costs, and how can you achieve economies of scale?

 Done, what now?